 Once you accept an offer of admission, the staff of our Financial Aid Office will work with you to develop a sound approach to financing your medical school education, developing budgets, and managing living and educational expenses.
-The staff can also help you identify outside loan and scholarship programs that may be able to provide support.
+The staff can also help point you to outside loan and scholarship programs that may be able to provide support.
 At the Geisel School of Medicine, the goal is to work with students starting in Year 1 to create spending plans in an effort to limit educational debt.
 This will allow students to feel more comfortable in choosing the specialty of their choice.

 A complete and a detailed description of our financial aid policies and procedures will be provided during the admissions interview.
 It is important to apply as soon as possible after October 1, since awards are made beginning March 15 and cannot be processed until all applications and supporting materials have been submitted.
-If this includes tax returns for you or one or more of your parents, remember that we verify federal data for “prior-prior” year matching the FAFSA requirement.
+This includes tax returns for you and your parents, if you are applying for scholarship aid.
+Remember that we verify federal data for “prior-prior” year, matching the FAFSA requirement.

 For more information on the financial aid application requirements, policies, and funding options, please visit the Financial Aid Office or call (603) 646-5564.